lnphuong222/project_testcase/README.md

 # project_testcase
 Manual test case write for university coursework, mainly for school projects and assignments.
 The goal is to practice problem-solving, testing, and scripting skills.

 Test cases were executed using Postman, covering Add / Edit / Delete operations.

+Tools used: Excel, Postman.
+Each PDF file documents test steps and expected results.